Gotta Hear Them All: Towards Sound Source Aware Audio Generation: Method

 where $clamp\left(\cdot\right)$ restricts the mask entry to be within $\left[0,1\right]$.
 This is a stretched exponential decay that grows smaller when both $\mathbf{M}^{ij}_\text{CLIP}$ and $\mathbf{M}^{ij}_\text{CLAP}$ increase.
 The hyperparameter $\alpha$ controls the decay curvature and steepness.
 We apply $\mathbf{M}$ to the original contrastive similarity matrix $\mathbf{C}$ with an element-wise multiplication as $\mathbf{C}^\ast_{ij}=\mathbf{C}_{ij}\ast\mathbf{M}_{ij}$.

-The CCMR mask sees that high-similarity visual-audio pairs agreed by both CLIP and CLAP are suppressed from participating in the contrastive guidance $\mathcal{L}_c$, even when the visual and audio CMSS embeddings are from different sound sources.
-As a result, these pairs are no longer subject to a high contrastive penalty, and the original semantics from CLIP/CLAP are kept between these samples despite the lack of a large training set.

-\paragraph{Data Curation and Training.} We filter visual-audio pairs from VGGSound \cite{VGGS} with a visual detection pipeline and obtain 106K single-sound-source visual-audio pairs as a novel dataset VGGSound Single Source (VGGS3).
+\paragraph{Data Curation and Training.} We filter visual-audio pairs from VGGSound \cite{VGGS} training set with a visual detection pipeline and obtain 106K single-sound-source visual-audio pairs as a novel dataset VGGSound Single Source (VGGS3).
 We term the VGGS3 pairs \textit{curated pairs}.
 Additionally, we translate the single-source text-audio pairs from LAION-630K \cite{LAION630K} to visual-audio pairs with a pretrained DALL$\cdot$E-2 Prior \cite{DALLE2} model.
 We term these pairs \textit{translated pairs}.
-Finally, a Mean-Teacher \cite{MeanTeacher} paradigm trains the CMSS manifold modules with these curated and translated pairs.
-Please refer to \cref{par:sup_data_curation} for our data curation and training details.
+A Mean-Teacher \cite{MeanTeacher} paradigm trains the CMSS modules with these pairs.
+Please refer to Supplementary Section 2 for our data curation and training details.